Cardiff University Students' Union: Students' Union elections

-Full-time elected officers – A group of 7 full-time paid individuals who each have areas of responsibility, from being the Students' Union President to Societies and Sports, Welfare and Education, and of course Heath Park and Postgraduate students.
+Full-time elected officers – A group of 7 full-time paid individuals who each have areas of responsibility, from being the Students' Union President to Societies and Sports, the Heath Park campus, Welsh language, and Postgraduate and International students.
 These officers are elected for a year, and either take a year out of university to do the job or do it after they graduate.

 Part-time campaign officers – These are 10 student volunteers who campaign on areas that matter to you alongside their studies.
-This includes representing student groups such as Women, LGBT+ (Open Place and Women's Place), Black and Ethnic Minorities, Welsh Language, International Students, Ethics and the Environment, Disability, Mental Health and Mature Students.
+This includes representing student groups such as Women, LGBT+ (Open Place and Trans+ Place), Black and Ethnic Minorities, Estranged Students, International Students, Ethics and the Environment, Disability, Mental Health, Student Parents and Mature Students.

 Specific leadership positions

 Full-time elected officer positions

 The Elected Officer positions consist of a President and six vice-presidents.